 402 Religious Approaches to Sexual Diversity

 This course will focus on religious teachings and traditions on sexual diversity within the broader context of human rights associated with sexual orientation and sexual differences.
 In particular, we will look at the experiences of gay, lesbian, bisexual, intersexual and transgendered persons within religious communities.
 Cross-listed as WMGS 412.
 Prerequisites: any 100-level RELS or WMGS course.
 Three credits.
-Offered 2024-2025.
+Not offered 2025-2026.

 404 The Dead Sea Scrolls